robertmuth/Cwerg/README.md

 * implemnted in C by Roberto E. Vargas Caballero et al
 * actively developed
-* backemds for arm32, x86-64 and possibly others
+* backends for arm32, x86-64, qbe and possibly others
 * may (?) also use the qbe backend

 Links